 - Goldendoodles are generally more active than the Cockapoo.
 Bred from two working dog breeds, the Goldendoodle will want to live an active style when compared to the Cockapoo.

 - Both the Goldendoodle or Cockapoo will need to be regularly groomed.
 They are both considered low shedding and hypoallergenic dog breeds.
 Regular haircuts, brushing, and combing are going to be required.
 Cockapoos generally shed less than a Goldendoodle.

 - The Goldendoodle is generally considered the smarter and easier dog to train.
 However, the Cockapoo is also a smart dog breed.
-Fun fact, Poodles are one of the smartest dogs in the world.
+Fun fact: Poodles are one of the smartest dog breeds in the world.

 What is a Cockapoo?

-The result of the breed is a goofy, fun-loving personality that is smart and very easy to train.
+The resulting puppies have goofy, fun-loving personalities, and they’re smart and very easy to train.
 Cockapoos love people, they are playful, and they are intelligent!
 Cockapoo dogs get very attached to their family and humans and love to be shown affection.

 Cockapoos have gorgeous coats that are a mix between curls and long-haired coats.
 They shed very little and are considered to be a hypoallergenic breed.
 The combination of the Cocker Spaniel and the Poodle results in a small breed that falls somewhere between miniature Poodle and Spaniel sizes.

 The Goldendoodle is another designer dog breed; it’s a cross between a Poodle and a Golden Retriever.
 You typically get that beautiful golden long hair mixed with Poodle curls and the result is unique.
 This is perhaps the most popular crossbred dog breed in the world and it continues to become more and more sought after.